altayaydemir/altay-dot-wtf/data/books/company-of-one.md

 - Start without automation or infrastructure or overhead.
 Start by helping one customer.
 Then another.
 This puts your focus on helping people immediately with what you’ve got available to you right now.
 Work on things like sales funnels and automation when it no longer makes sense to personalize your interactions with your customers in surprising and delightful ways.

-## Ch2: Staying Small as an End Goal
+## Chapter 2: Staying Small as an End Goal

 Whether your audience is ten people, a hundred people, or even a thousand people, if you’re not doing right by them, right now, nothing you do regarding growth or marketing will make a lick of difference.
 Make sure you’re listening to, communicating with, and helping the people who are already paying attention to you.